 To uncover these countries where homosexuality is illegal, we used data from the International Lesbian, Gay, Bisexual, Trans and Intersex Association 2017 report on State Sponsored Homophobia, the Kaleidoscope Trust’s 2015 report on LGBTQ Rights Across the Commonwealth and Louis-Georges Tin’s encyclopedic volume The Dictionary of Homophobia: A Global History of Gay & Lesbian Experience.

-Countries where homosexuality is illegal: Algeria, Angola, Botswana, Burundi, Cameroon, Comoros, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Kenya, Liberia, Libya, Malawi, Mauritania, Mauritius, Morocco, Namibia, Nigeria, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Zambia, Zimbabwe
+Countries where homosexuality is illegal: Algeria, Botswana, Burundi, Cameroon, Comoros, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Kenya, Liberia, Libya, Malawi, Mauritania, Mauritius, Morocco, Namibia, Nigeria, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Zambia, Zimbabwe

-Of Africa’s 54 countries, 34 of them criminalize consensual same-sex sexual encounters, mostly thanks to British-era colonial laws and American evangelicals like Scott Lively who export their homophobia abroad.
+Of Africa’s 54 countries, the bulk of them criminalize consensual same-sex sexual encounters, mostly thanks to British-era colonial laws and American evangelicals like Scott Lively who export their homophobia abroad.
 African politicians often decry LGBTQ identity as a decadent Western import even though gay sex and even same-sex marriage were prevalent in many pre-colonial African tribes.